multiscript/multiscript.github.io/index.md

 To build from source, see [the repository README](https://github.com/multiscript/multiscript#build-instructions).

 # Contact
-For more information, [start a discussion on the project site](https://github.com/multiscript/multiscript/discussions), or email jamesbmail at gmail dot com.
+For more information, [start a discussion on the project site](https://github.com/multiscript/multiscript/discussions), or email info at multiscript dot app.